 Updated 2020 by Jim Brewster

 For most of us, more mass is what it’s all about.
 Many of us have tried prohormones in the quest for more size and strength.
 However, the days of prohormones are ending.
 Sure, you can still buy them, but let’s be real, they aren’t quite the same anymore.
 You can go with more “aggressive” options, but most “natty” guys don’t want to go that route.
 That means you want natural options when it comes to building muscle.
-With that in mind, let’s take a look at the supplements the market currently has to offer.
+With that in mind, let’s take a look at the best prohormone alternatives the market currently has to offer.

-The Natural Options
+The Best Natural Alternatives

 GDA’s – Better known as Glucose Disposal Agents, or Insulin Mimickers, this is a newer breed of supplement that makes full use of the carbs you ingest by mimicking the effects of insulin.
 Primarily, when insulin is released in the body, it can shuttle carbohydrates and other nutrients into the muscle cells.
 The downside has always been the fact that excess carbs end up being stored as fat.
 A GDA can override that scenario.
 You’ll want to take a GDA with your heaviest carb meal, and it will help shuttle those carbs to your muscles instead of ending up being stored as fat.
 That means faster glycogen replenishment, which leads to quicker recovery and full looking muscles.
 (1)